 Following our briefing paper on ‘What we expect from opposition parties’ (https://keepournhspublic.com/what-we-expect-from-opposition-parties/) we have requested discussions with health leads for Labour, Lib Dems, Greens and SNP, and met with SNP and Labour representatives (but not been given time by Wes Streeting).

-We have worked with the 99% Organisation in producing a report: ‘, arguing for more funding and a return to founding NHS principles as the most rational way of rebuilding health services and supporting the economy; this had a well-attended launch in the House of Commons and is now being used to build consensus and amplify the arguments set out.
+We have worked with the 99% Organisation in producing a report: ‘The Rational Policy-Maker’s Guide to the NHS’, arguing for more funding and a return to founding NHS principles as the most rational way of rebuilding health services and supporting the economy; this had a well-attended launch in the House of Commons and is now being used to build consensus and amplify the arguments set out.

 KONP continues to take on a wide brief: activism, lobbying, educational; as always, we recognise the need to generate greater resources, a huge challenge in itself.